pognetwork/specification/specification/protocol/transactions/blocks.md

 # Blocks

 In POG, transactions are contained in blocks.
 These blocks must be verified by more than 60% of prime delegates to be accepted by the network.

+For more information on this process, check out [voting](./networking/voting)

 Blocks contain several fields:

 ## Block Header